How do you get involved and find the right conservation group?

 As a good friend advises, follow the money!
 If you can’t follow the money, then something may be amiss.
 We donated to a national bat conservation center without doing all the proper homework.
 Shortly after our donation, the charity was disbanded and all the money had vanished.
 It was a very painful lesson, but we learned a lot from the experience.

 We research Charity Navigator or other charity rating groups to understand the financials of the organization.
 With Charity Navigator, a 4-star rating is best, then 3 stars and on down.
 Some organizations will not be rated so you will need to dig further.
 Another consideration?
-Is the organization a 501(c)(3) so the donation is tax deductible?
+Is the organization a 501(c)(3), or non-profit so the donation is tax-deductible?